add2cal/timezones-ical-library/Readme.md

 ### 0. Update it (not required)

 **This step is only relevant if you want to build the package and data from source!**
-(Requires Node.js as well as Linux as operating system.)
+*(Requires Node.js as well as Linux as operating system.)*
 Run ...

 ```
 sudo sh update-tzdata.sh tzVersionNumber
 ```

-... with *tzVersionNumber* being the version of the timezone database you want to use (e.g. sudo sh update-tzdata.sh 2022c).
+... with *tzVersionNumber* being the version of the IANA timezone database you want to use (e.g. sudo sh update-tzdata.sh 2022c).

 <br />